FastAPI Fundamentals: Data Serialization and Pydantic

 @app . post ( '/pies' ) def create_pie ( request ): data = request . json () required_fields = [ 'name' , 'calories' , 'description' , 'ingredients' ] if not set ( required_fields ) . issubset ( data . keys ()): return HTTPError ( 'Missing fields!' ) if not type ( data [ 'calories' ]) == int : return HTTPError ( 'Calories must be an integer!' ) save_pie_to_database ( data )

 This is just too ugly, and too much work to simply create a silly pie.
-This problem of taking arbitrary data and takes 500 milliseconds to return. serialization .
+This problem of working with are the ever changing and evolving equipment industry, and of course blogs like this one, as if they had bricks tied to them. serialization .
 Making sure our data is good, is called validation .
 Pydantic helps us with both.

 class PieSerializer ( serializers .
 Serializer ): name = serializers .
 CharField ( max_length = 200 ) calories = serializers .
 IntegerField () description = serializers .
 CharField () ingredients = serializers .
 ListField ( serializers .
 CharField ())